dbudzik/project9_SHM/manuscript.md

 First we had to split the train dataset into 2, one set for training and the other for validation.
 Then we had to shuffle the train dataset before using it.
 We then used regularizations to apply penalties on layer parameters or layer activity during optimization.
 Dropouts were used to incorporate non-linearity.
 The data was normalized by subtracting the mean and dividing by standard deviation.

 # 4.4 Method 1: Logistic Regression:
+Logistic regression is a technique commonly used for predicting binary classes and is adopted from the field of statistics.
+It describes and estimates the relationship between one dependent variable and the independent variables.
+Logistic regression is a special case of linear regression that produces a constant output which is categorical in nature.
+Thus it is based on the linear regression equation:

 The first Method utilized was Logistic Regression.
 It was the simplest model for binary classification.
 The method outputs a probability between 0 and 1, exclusivly.
 It then defines a decision threshold to map to binary category.
 The logistic regression yielded great results on the first run with an accuracy of ~96%, low precision ~24%, and recall plummeting to ~20%.

 # 4.5 Method 2: Artificial Neural Networks: